myalkleon/featuresAndAlgorithms/README.md

 # Some features and algorithms of JavaScript
-The collection of interesting features and algorithms
+The collection of some interesting features and algorithms